 Varnish refers to a coating applied to your printed piece during or after printing.
 A varnish is typically added to a piece to enhance the look or to protect the piece from scuffing or scratching due to handling or contact with moisture or chemicals.
-There is a difference between a varnish and an aqueous coating, see below.
+There is a difference between a varnish coatings, aqueous coatings, Ultra Violet or UV coatings, motion coat, dimensional ink and lamination see the details below.

 A spot varnish is a varnish that is put on only a portion of the page.
 It can be gloss or dull and is used to highlight or emphasize a photo or text, or can be used as a subtle design element.
 A spot varnish requires that a special plate be created for the press.
 It is treated like it is an additional color.
 Spot varnishes can be solids or screens; you can have almost as much control over a spot varnish as you would a spot color.
 Some spot varnishes can also be tinted to create an effect.
-If your printer has the ability, you can also mix dull and gloss so you can have both on one piece.
+At Printing Partners, we have the ability to mix dull and gloss so you can have both on one piece.

-Dimensional Clear Dry Ink used on the Nexpress it is a dry ink that creates a clear “raised” layer on top of a page element.
+Dimensional Clear Dry Ink on our Kodak Nexpress is a dry ink that creates a clear raised layer on top of the printed sheet.
 It can be used to enhance graphics, text, or a full color image.

 The overall tactile effect is similar to thermography, but with a greater degree of control—Dimensional Printing can be set to produce variable heights, so you can more closely mimic the texture of a specific image.
 Unlike thermography, which can only be applied to ink, Dimensional Clear Dry Ink does not require ink or an image to adhere to the substrate.

 Pro Tip: It works best with textures vs trying to create an emboss effect.
 Consult one of our many on staff designers on how to make your project a success people will love to hold in their hands.